SaketGudimella/Advertisement-Recommender-System/README.md

 ## Contributing
 If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
-This initiative will be really appreciated.
+A huge update is coming.
 ## References

 1) https://www.kaggle.com/datasets/gabrielsantello/advertisement-click-on-ad - Kaggle